pyvec/cz.pycon.org-2019/README.md

 PyConCZ 2019
 ============

-PyCon CZ taking place in Prague for its fourth edition.
+PyCon CZ taking place in Ostrava for its fifth edition.

 Contributing
 ------------